 If you have at least one named individual among beneficial owners in these higher-risk applicants, start by asking that person for more details on anonymously held companies listed as owners.
 You might get names you can check through established databases, or you may need to move to more old-fashioned investigation techniques.
 For example, if you trace an entity back to an address that’s used for thousands of corporate headquarters, you may have found a registered agent that specializes in representing shell corporations.
 You also might need to use people on the ground, who can work in local channels to uncover potential connections between anonymous corporations and PEPs or risky individuals.

 With just over one year to go before FinCEN’s enhanced diligence requirements take effect, it’s essential that compliance teams begin adapting their beneficial ownership verification process to meet these strict new standards.
-In my experience, using some type of predictive risk analysis can help address those regulatory requirements, while better identifying who is truly investing or buying through your organization.
+In our experience, using some type of predictive risk analysis can help address those regulatory requirements, while better identifying who is truly investing or buying through your organization.
 That way, you’ll be more confident that your process strongly protects against transactions with ties to money laundering or other criminal activity.